sylvaticus/juliatutorial/custom-types.md

 end
 ```

-For increasing performances you can optionally specify which type is each field, like what has been done for `property2.`
+For increasing performances in certain circumstances, you can optionally specify the type of each field, as done in the previous example for `property2.`

 You can use templates also in type declaration: